Excalibur 2555 AD

-Excalibur 2555 AD is an action-adventure game developed by Fish (UK) and Tempest and published by Sir-Tech for the PlayStation and Windows in 1997.
+Excalibur 2555 AD is an action-adventure game developed by Tempest Software and published by Telestar Electronic Studios in Europe and Sir-Tech in North America for the PlayStation in 1997 and ported to Windows by Fish (UK) later that year.

 Gameplay

-Excalibur 2555 AD plays similarly to Tomb Raider, in that players roam through fully 3D environments, solve puzzles, and collect items which can be saved for later use.
+Excalibur 2555 AD plays similarly to Pax Corpus, in that players roam through fully 3D environments with a female character in a futuristic setting, and collect items which can be saved for later use.
 The game is fully voice-acted, though there is also an option to enable subtitles.
+Like Pax Corpus, the game received mixed to negative reviews both having been released the same year as Tomb Raider 2.

 Plot

 Mysterious soldiers from the future have travelled back in time to steal Excalibur from King Arthur's court.
 The wizard Merlin sends a young female warrior, Beth, into the future to retrieve it.
 With her giant sword in hand, Beth travels through a gloomy underground city, helping out the local people whenever she can.

 History

 The game was showcased at E3 1997.
 In Japan, the PlayStation version was ported and published by Imagineer under the name Lost Sword: Ushinawareta Seiken (ロストソード 〜失われた聖剣〜, Rosuto Sōdo 〜Shichi Wareta Seiken〜) on March 12, 1998.